adityaabesec/chesscomstatsfinder/README.md

 - Powered by Node.js (Express) backend
 - Utilizes Python for some data processing (if applicable)
 - Responsive frontend (served from `/public`)
-- The main feature is to fetch the playtime , which isnt in the chesscom api its calculated by fetching the pgns anf the by adding time of all the games.
+- The main feature is to fetch the playtime , which isnt in the chesscom api its calculated by fetching the pgns and then by adding time of all the games.
 - It has also monthly breakdown of the playtime .
 ## 🛠️ Tech Stack